oaeproject/puppet-hilary/README.md

 |-- + Hilary
 |-- + puppet-hilary
 ```
+You should **NOT** attempt to use these directories straight from your host OS as they will contain linux specific compiled binaries and will not work on your host OS.
+Vice versa, do not try to share anything that you compiled on your host OS with Vagrant.

 ##### Download the Oracle JDK

 Dependencies such as Cassandra and Elasticsearch perform best on the Oracle JDK 6.
 Unfortunately, we cannot automate the step that downloads the JDK itself
 as you need to accept the Oracle Binary Code License Agreement.
 You can download the JDK (jdk-6u45-linux-x64.bin) on [Oracle's JDK6 download page](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-javase6-419409.html#jdk-6u45-oth-JPR).
-You should save it at ~/OAE/puppet-hilary/modules/oracle-java/files/jdk-6u45-linux-x64.bin
+You should save it at `~/OAE/puppet-hilary/modules/oracle-java/files/jdk-6u45-linux-x64.bin`.

 ##### Configure your hosts file